One of Nietzsche’s angriest charges against Christianity is its lack of reality.

 Nietzsche usually so perceptive in peering into the darker nooks and crevices of the human heart missed something in the passage above.
 He recognizes the lack of reality and substance to Christian noises.
 It offends his truthfulness.
 He was working before modern philosophy of language.
 Language and thought were supposedly described and referred to the world and things within it.

 “Meaning as use” a la the later Wittgenstein makes meaning social, as something worked out between people.
-Neurology has begun to recognize that some ridiculous portion of our brains are devoted to navigating social life.
+Neurology has begun to recognize that some ridiculous portion of our brains is devoted to navigating social life.

 Nietzsche early on (On Truth and Lie in an Extra-Moral Sense) recognized that evolution meant that our brains were not designed by Nature to be organs of truth, but to aid in persisting a while longer.
 The necessity of untruth is a recurrent theme in his middle and late periods.
 So why did he miss the social nature of truth and language?